-Cancer treatment can involve devastating side effects.
-If you can’t work because of cancer treatment side effects, you may be eligible for disability insurance benefits.
 Common side effects vary depending on your treatment protocol, but they may include:

-- Chemotherapy: Fatigue, increased risk of infection, nausea, diarrhea, nerve damage, concentration and memory problems, weight changes, easy bruising, hair loss
+- Chemotherapy: Fatigue, increased risk of infection, nausea, diarrhea, nerve damage, concentration and memory problems, weight changes, easy bruising, hair loss.

-- Radiation therapy: Fatigue, radiation dermatitis, decreased white blood cell and platelet counts, nausea, mouth sores, weight loss, hair loss
+- Radiation therapy: Fatigue, radiation dermatitis, decreased white blood cell and platelet counts, nausea, mouth sores, weight loss, hair loss.

-- Immunotherapy: Pain, flu-like symptoms, muscle aches and soreness, swelling and weight gain, increased risk of infection, heart palpitations, skin rashes
+- Immunotherapy: Pain, flu-like symptoms, muscle aches and soreness, swelling and weight gain, increased risk of infection, heart palpitations, skin rashes.

-- Surgery: Tissue damage, blood clots, slow recovery, pain
+- Surgery: Tissue damage, blood clots, slow recovery, pain.

+Cancer treatment can involve profound, negative side effects.
+If you cannot work because of cancer treatment side effects, you may be eligible for disability insurance benefits.
 Many of these treatment options can also increase your chances of developing other conditions such as lymphedema, which can further complicate your recovery.

 How Can I Strengthen My Cancer Disability Claim?

-- List your exact diagnosis and cancer stage in your disability application
+- List your exact diagnosis and cancer stage in your disability application.

-- Openly and honestly discuss your symptoms and limitations with your doctors
+- Openly and honestly discuss your symptoms and limitations with your doctors.

-- Provide all your medical records to the insurance company, including imaging studies, biopsy results, and treatment recommendations
+- Provide all your medical records to the insurance company, including imaging studies, biopsy results, and treatment recommendations.

-- Update your disability insurance lawyer or the claims adjuster if your cancer worsens, spreads, or does not respond to treatment
+- Update your disability insurance lawyer or the claims adjuster if your cancer worsens, spreads, or does not respond to treatment.

 - Discuss your claim with an experienced disability lawyer at Bryant Legal Group

-When we handle a claim, our disability insurance lawyers carefully review the insurance plan documents and medical evidence, looking for ways we can supplement the record and strengthen our clients’ claims.
-Depending on your unique circumstances, our methods may include consulting with physicians and other expert witnesses.
-We also value client education, and we’ll carefully walk you through your legal options so you never feel confused or in the dark about the status of your claim.
+This gives you time and space to focus on your health.
+We also value client education, and we will carefully walk you through your legal options, so you never feel confused or in the dark about the status of your claim.

-RELATED ARTICLE: When Should I Speak with a Disability Insurance Lawyer?
+- RELATED ARTICLE: When Should I Speak with a Disability Insurance Lawyer?

 Bryant Legal Group: Fighting for Disabled Cancer Patients and Cancer Survivors

 At Bryant Legal Group, our mission is to empower disabled individuals throughout the disability insurance process.
-Our experienced disability lawyers are detail-oriented, use sophisticated legal strategies, and always focus on our clients’ best interests.
+Our experienced long-term disability lawyers are detail-oriented, use sophisticated legal strategies, and always focus on our clients’ best interests.